Synthesis of Robust Optimal Strategies in Weighted Timed Games: Conclusion

-This article allows one to compute (finite) robust values of weighted timed games in classes of games (acyclic and divergent) where the non robust values are indeed computable.
+This article allows one to compute (finite) robust values of weighted timed games in classes of games (acyclic and divergent) where the non-robust values are indeed computable.

 As future works, we would like to carefully explore the exact complexity of our algorithms.
 Intuitively, each operator used to describe $\F_\perturbation$ can be computed in exponential time with respect to the set of cells and the size of $\eta$.
 By~\cite{BusattoGastonMR23}, the number of cells exponentially grows at each application of $\F_\perturbation$ (so it is doubly exponential for the whole computation) and the constants in affine expressions polynomially grow, in the non-robust setting.
 We hope that such upperbounds remain in the robust setting.
-This would imply that, for divergent \WTG{s}, our algorithm requires a triple-exponential time, since the unfolding is exponential in the size of $\game$.
+This would imply that, for divergent \WTG{s}, our algorithm requires a triply-exponential time, since the unfolding is exponential in the size of $\game$. \todo{BM: j'ai supprimé (par manque de place) le second paragraphe de conclusion qui parlait d'autoriser les locations de valeur $-\infty$, mais aussi d'approximation dans le cas almost-divergent, et le cas d'une horloge... si on a de la place, on peut remettre le paragraphe}

 As future works, we also suggest to extend the setting to incorporate divergent \WTG{s} that contains location with a value equal to $-\infty$.
 However, fixing it for all divergent \WTG{s} seems to be difficult since, intuitively, the condition to guarantee $-\infty$ looks like a Büchi condition where \MaxPl can avoid the iteration of cycles with his delays.
 Moreover, we would to study almost-divergent weighted timed games (studied in \cite{BusattoGastonMonmegeReynier-18,BusattoGastonMR23}), a class of games undecidable, but with approximable value functions.
 We wonder if the robust values could also be approximated by similar techniques.
 Another direction of research would be to consider the fragment of one-clock weighted timed games, another class of games where the value function is known to be computable (for a long time in the non-negative case \cite{BouyerLarsenMarkeyRasmussen-06}, very recently in the general case \cite{MonPar22}).
 The difficulty here would be that encoding the conservative semantics in an exact semantics, even with fixed-perturbation, requires the addition of a clock, thus exiting the decidable fragment.
 The question thus becomes a possible adaptation of techniques used previously to solve non robust one-clock \WTG{s} to incorporate directly the robustness.